 Guidance on how to submit your thesis for examination.

-- The thesis uploaded to Turnitin should be identical to the thesis submitted to Research Services, unless it exceeds 800 pages and 100MB, in which case any pictures or diagrams may need to be excluded from the Turnitin submission.
-You will receive a digital receipt from Turnitin when you upload, which should also be submitted to Research Services via the PGR Thesis Submission Form.
+- The thesis uploaded to Turnitin should be identical to the thesis submitted to Research, Partnerships and Innovation, unless it exceeds 800 pages and 100MB, in which case any pictures or diagrams may need to be excluded from the Turnitin similarity check.
+You will be prompted to download a copy of your digital receipt when you upload, which should also be submitted to Research, Partnerships and Innovation via the PGR Thesis Submission Form.

 - If you are unable to access Turnitin, contact your departmental PGR administrator who can grant you access to the final Turnitin folder.
-If you are still unable to upload your thesis to Turnitin for any reason, e.g. due to a technical issue or loss of service, you must still ensure that you submit your thesis to Research Services by your time limit.
-You should then upload the exact same file to Turnitin as soon as possible thereafter (seeking help from your PGR administrator if needed), and forward the digital receipt to Research Services as soon as possible.
+If you are still unable to upload your thesis to Turnitin for any reason, e.g. due to a technical issue or loss of service, you must still ensure that you submit your thesis to Research, Partnerships and Innovation by your time limit.
+You should then upload the exact same file to Turnitin as soon as possible thereafter (seeking help from your PGR administrator if needed), and forward the digital receipt to Research, Partnerships and Innovation as soon as possible.

-- When submitting your thesis to Research Services, the thesis file must be correctly labelled in the format ‘Surname, Forename, Registration number’ to avoid processing delays.
+- When submitting your thesis to Research, Partnerships and Innovation, the thesis file must be correctly labelled in the format ‘Surname, Forename, Registration number’ to avoid processing delays.
 Please also include any supplementary documents that form part of the thesis (e.g. research data, recordings, etc).
 If you are submitting a Covid Impact Form, please also include this.
 Don't forget to include your Turnitin receipt.
+You can download this when you upload your thesis to Turnitin.

-- If you are unable to access the PGR Thesis Submission Form for any reason, then you must instead email a copy of your thesis to firstname.lastname@example.org no later than your time limit.
+- If you are unable to access the PGR Thesis Submission Form for any reason, then you must instead email a copy of your thesis to email@example.com no later than your time limit.
 Under no circumstances should you send your thesis to your examiners yourself.
-This must be done by Research Services
+This must be done by Research, Partnerships and Innovation.

-- Please be aware that only uploading your thesis to Turnitin does not constitute submission of the thesis to Research Services, as the version in Turnitin is not accessible by Research Services and it is also not always a complete copy of the thesis, as it may not include some pictures or diagrams.
-It is essential that you also submit your thesis to Research Services via the PGR Thesis Submission Form, or via email if you cannot access the form.
+- Please be aware that only uploading your thesis to Turnitin does not constitute submission of the thesis to Research, Partnerships and Innovation, as the version in Turnitin is not accessible by Research, Partnerships and Innovation and it is also not always a complete copy of the thesis, as it may not include some pictures or diagrams.
+It is essential that you also submit your thesis to Research, Partnerships and Innovation via the PGR Thesis Submission Form, or via email if you cannot access the form.

 - Your thesis must be submitted in electronic format only.
 Print copies are not required.
-If examiners request a hard copy, Research Services will arrange for one to be printed and sent to the examiner(s).
+If examiners request a hard copy, Research, Partnerships and Innovation will arrange for one to be printed and sent to the examiner(s).

 For full information on the thesis submission process, please read the information below.